karmaniverous/blog/_pages/bali.md

 When the COVID epidemic hit, I decided to stay and make a life here.
 I have a local company and can legally do business in Indonesia.

 I speak Bahasa Indonesia well and have a ton of Indonesian contacts, both here on Bali and across Indonesia.
-I'm also a former Navy officer & ocean racer, and have helped more than one stranded boat crew marshall local resources to refit an engine in a remote Indonesian anchorage.
+I'm also a former U.S. Navy officer & ocean racer, and have helped more than one stranded boat crew marshall local resources to refit an engine in a remote Indonesian anchorage.

 **If you're an English or French speaker in trouble in Indonesia, I can probaby help!**